revpriest/pyPriceAgent/README.md

 suggest you do similar.

 There is copious comments in the source-code for more about how it works and what the various options are.
-It's really readable.
+Skimming the comments may well answer many questions.

 EXAMPLES